Understanding DSLRBooth templates

 6" x 4": Landscape orientation (horizontal)

-2. Dimensions in pixels and recommended resolution
+2. Pixel dimensions and recommended resolution

-For a 4" x 6" (or 6" x 4") format, this represents 1200 x 1800 pixels.
+For a 4" x 6" (or 6" x 4") format, that comes out to 1200 x 1800 pixels.

 3. Recommended printers